lbussell/audio_tech/assignment1/readme.md

 ### Generating Sawtooth Waves

-- Sawtooth waves can be approximated by adding together sines of increasing harmonics from the fundamental frequency,
+- Sawtooth waves can be approximated by adding together sines of increasing harmonics from the fundamental frequency
-  - Starting the sine with a phase of zero, and adjusting the amplitudes with 1/i, i being the harmonic index.
+  - Starting the sine with a phase of zero, and adjusting the amplitudes with `1/i`, `i` being the harmonic index.

 - `generateSawtooth(amplitude, frequencyInHz, lengthInS)`
   - Approximates a sawtooth wave with the 20 lowest harmonics.